From The Desk of the Pastor

 Fill the Summary field with 1-2 short sentences (usually one h2 and one p).
 IF the news content is very short, no need to add it.
 This removes the need for "Purge" and "show_eblast_only" HTML codes. - Languages:

-We are using "Unified" language (ENG and SP) together in one tab.
+We are using "Unified" languages (ENG and SP) together in one tab.
 The multilingual system will be fully functional soon.

 Latest News